Resources for Downstate LGBTQIA+ Student Community Members

 All offices in the Division of Student Affairs (Student Services Center and Office of Admissions), Division of Student Life (Student Center and Residential Life and Services), as well as the Offices of all of the Academic Deans have identified themselves as Safe Zones for individuals of all ethnicities, ages, abilities, religions, sexual orientations, and gender identities.
 If your office wishes to be included in this list, please let us know by emailing firstname.lastname@example.org.

-Downstate's Office of Diversity and Inclusion provides oversight, leadership, guidance, information, consultation, coordination, and assistance to Downstate's various constituencies in respecting cultural differences, languages, political beliefs, and ideologies, in the recruitment, retention, and advancement of its faculty, staff, and students.
+Downstate's Office for Institutional Equity provides oversight, leadership, guidance, information, consultation, coordination, and assistance to Downstate's various constituencies in respecting cultural differences, languages, political beliefs, and ideologies, in the recruitment, retention, and advancement of its faculty, staff, and students.
 They also implement and enforce multiple policies, including Title IX, Non-discrimination, and sexual harassment policies.

 All Gender Restrooms

 Also commonly referred to as Gender-Neutral Restrooms, SUNY Downstate is in the process of ensuring accessible restrooms all over campus regardless of gender identity, biological sex, or sexual orientation.
 In the first phase of the project, the following restrooms have been converted:

 - Basic Science Building (near freight elevator, west side of building): 2nd Floor, 3rd Floor, 4th Floor, 5th Floor, 6th Floor, 7th Floor

 - Basic Science Building (near center corridor elevators): 3rd Floor, 5th Floor, 7th Floor

 - Basic Science Building (other): B-054A (In Gross Anatomy Lab),